chenweixiang/chenweixiang.github.io/_posts/2019-12-04-os-for-cars.md

 toc: true
 ---

-This article introduces Linux for vehicle.
+This article introduces operating systems for cars.

 <!--more-->